hanabi/hanabi.github.io/Reference.md

 ## Level 18 - Rarely Used Strategies - Signal Shifting

-- Most clues can be said to send one of three distinct *Signals*: some card(s) should be ***Played***, ***Saved***, or (rarely) ***Trashed***.
-- Normal *Finesse Position* blind-plays occur when the clue will otherwise result in a misplay or other *Information Desynchronization*.
-The clue’s initial *Signal* will be sufficiently clarified after an appropriate number of blind-plays.
+- Nearly all clues send a distinct *Signal* about the card that is focused:
+  1) *Play* the card
+  2) *Save* the card
+  3) *Trash* the card (rarely)
+- Certain types of clues (likes *Finesses* or *Bluffs*) can result in *Information Desynchronization*.
+In order to resynchronize the team, normal *Finesse Position* blind-plays occur.
+After one or more blind-plays, the initial *Signal* will be sufficiently clarified.
-- However, what if a clue is given such that the very next player can see that even one (or more) *Finesse Position* blind-play(s) would still leave the clue’s actual *Signal* as being misunderstood?
+- But what if a clue is given such that a *Finesse Position* blind-play will **never** clarify the *Signal*?
-- In these special situations, the next player is being called to blind-play a card **other** than their regular *Finesse Position* in order to fully *Shift* the original *Signal* in a fundamental way.
+- In this situation, we agree that the next player should blind-play a card **other** than their regular *Finesse Position*.
+By doing so, they will *Shift* the original *Signal* in a fundamental way.
-    - Take the *5 Color Ejection* as an example: after *Second Finesse Position* is played, the original clue’s *Signal* fundamentally *Shifts* from a *Play* to a *5 Save*.
+  - For example, in the *5 Color Ejection*, the original clue's *Signal Shifts* from a *Play* to a *Save*.
 - This *Signal Shift* can take several forms: *Ejection*, *Discharge*, and *Charm*.
-- Just like a *Bluff*, all forms of *Signal Shifts* can only be performed on the very next player.
+- Just like a *Bluff*, all forms of *Signal Shifting* can only be performed on the very next player.

 ![Signal Shifting](img/signal_shifting.png)

-- The chart above summarizes the relationship of all existing *Signal Shift* conventions.
-Each is described in detail below.
+- This chart shows some existing *Signal Shift* conventions and how they relate to the three *Signals*.
+These moves are described in more detail later on.

 <br />